arturom/index-dash/README.md

 # index-dash

-A CLI tool to hot swap Elasticsearch indexes when mappings and settings need to be updated.
+A CLI tool to hot swap Elasticsearch indexes.
+This is useful when mappings and settings need to be updated.
 The tool enforces the use of index aliases.

 The process consists of the following steps:
   1. Creating a new index using the mappings and settings received via STDIN.
 This new index name is automatically suffixed with a time stamp.